Duckint/funlibgdxgame/README.md

 # funlibgdxgame
-A fun little 2D platformer I'm working on for fun!
-Working on it to assist in learning on how to program in Java.
+A 2D platformer I'm working on to help me better understand Java and LibGDX.